Multi-Material and Multi-Color Printing

 PLA + PLA (different colors) easy

-• Usually reliable bonding
+• Usually bonds reliably

-• Best baseline for multi-color tuning
+• Best baseline for dialing in tool changes

-• Still needs purge to prevent bleed
+• Needs enough purge to prevent tinting and specks

 PETG + PETG medium

-• Can bond well
+• Can bond well with good transitions

-• Tough functional parts
+• Good for tougher functional parts

 PLA + PETG harder

-• Different bed/nozzle preferences can force compromises
+• Different nozzle/bed preferences can force a compromise that hurts quality

 Rigid material + TPU (same family where possible) harder

-• Great for grips, bumpers, gaskets, overmolds
+• Useful for grips, bumpers, gaskets, and overmold-like features

 Troubleshooting multi-material prints